Back to prior page Go to next page

 Another white horse was introduced in Jones' LEFT-HANDED LAW (Universal, 1937).
 That was "Silver, Jr." and it was white or grey with lots of mottling.

 Maxine was born February 9, 1918.
 She married Noah Beery, Jr. in 1940 and they divorced in 1965.
 In 1969, Maxine married comic book and western magazine illustrator and portrait painter Nicholas Samuel FirFires (1917-1990).
-Maxine Jones FirFires passed away on August 22, 1990 in California.
-See links at the bottom of this webpage - distraught over the death of his wife, Nicholas FirFires committed suicide on September 22, 1990.
+Maxine Jones FirFires passed away on August 22, 1990 in California and there's a newspaper death notice for her at the bottom of this webpage.
+Distraught over the death of his wife, Nicholas FirFires committed suicide on September 22, 1990.

 Below is a blowup from the above image with a closer look at "Silver", Dell, "Sandy", and Maxine.